THE Eagle Harbor Lifesaving Station

 With the addition of the 26-foot surfboat as shown in the photo on the right, the museum now displays all the early wooden rescue boats used by the U.S. Life-Saving Service and the U.S. Coast Guard.
 The surfboat restoration is nearly complete with the exception of oars, masts, bumpers, etc. We have a walkway that allows visitors a chance to peer into the insides of the boat to see what looks as much as art as it does a boat.

 The Museum has a glass enclosed viewing area inside the restored Life-Saving Station boathouse.
 It has one display about the Eagle Harbor station’s most famous rescue, the 1913 wreck of the steamer

 L. C. Waldo.
 The Waldo was wrecked in a November storm off Keweenaw Point.
 Nine Eagle Harbor and Portage Station rescuers were awarded the Life-Saving Service’s highest honor, the Gold Medal, for their heroic role in assisting in the rescue of 24 souls and one dog from the Waldo.
 Additional displays feature the collections of memorabilia of Anthony Glaza and Oscar Marshall family.
 The Marshall family served both the Portage and Eagle Harbor Life Saving Stations.

 Visiting The Eagle Harbor Life Saving Museum

 Hours & Admission- The Life-Saving Museum will be open from 9 am to 6 pm daily from mid-June to early October.
-The 2022 opening date is expected to be June 19th.
+The 2022 closing date is expected to be October 9th.
 There is no admission fee for this museum, but a donation is appreciated.

 Location- The Life Saving Station is at the end of Marina Road, which cuts off of M26 about 1 mile east of the bathing beach in Eagle Harbor.
 It is on the opposite side of the harbor from the lighthouse, near the Eagle Harbor Marina.
 GPS: N 47 27.543 W-88 08.931, Decimal Degrees: 47.45905, -88.14885